7-OH Legal StatusUpdated

 Detailed status

 Tennessee regulates natural kratom but bans synthetic/concentrated 7-hydroxymitragynine products.
 In May 2025, HJR0147 passed 90-1 and was signed by Gov. Bill Lee, expressing support for the strictest regulation or outright ban.
-HB1647/SB1655 (Matthew Davenport's Law) would make kratom possession a Class D felony, sale a Class B felony, and sale to minors a Class A felony.
-The Tennessee House passed HB1647 on April 2, 2026; the bill is pending in the Senate.
+HB 1649 (Matthew Davenport's Law) passed the House 78-9 on April 8, 2026 and the Senate 23-3 on April 16, 2026.
+The bill was transmitted to Governor Lee on May 6, 2026.
+When signed, it will make kratom possession a Class A misdemeanor, sale/manufacturing a Class C felony, and sale to minors a Class B felony, with a July 1, 2026 effective date.
+The bill also mandates kratom testing in overdose death investigations.

 Timeline